Yankee Rowe Used Nuclear Fuel and

 In February 2019 as a result of the Phase IV litigation filed in 2017, U.S. Court of Federal Claims Judge Nancy Firestone issued her decision on a motion for partial summary judgment filed in July 2018 by Maine Yankee, Connecticut Yankee, and Yankee Atomic awarding the three companies approximately $103.2 million in undisputed damages for costs related to the federal government's continuing failure to honor its contractual obligations to remove spent nuclear fuel and Greater than Class C waste from the three sites for the period January 1, 2013 through December 31, 2016.
 The undisputed damages awards were paid by the U.S. Treasury to the three companies in June 2019.
 Also in June, the 3 Yankee Companies and the DOE agreed to a negotiated Order of Judgment for $500,000 to resolve the disputed damages in the Phase IV cases.
 Receipt of these additional damages from the U.S, Treasury occurred in July 2019.

-The Phase I-III DOE litigation proceeds were disbursed consistent with the provisions of a 2013 Federal Energy Regulatory Commission (FERC) Order.
+The Phase I-IV DOE litigation proceeds were dispositioned consistent with the provisions of a 2013 Federal Energy Regulatory Commission (FERC) Order.
 The FERC approved a filing following the award of the Phase I damages funds that accepted an agreement reached between the three companies and the state utility regulators in Connecticut, Maine and Massachusetts that have historically intervened in the companies' FERC rate cases.
-That agreement detailed an approach for applying the Phase I damages proceeds and future damages awards that best serves the interests of the ratepayers in their state.
-The Phase IV proceeds are expected to be dispositioned in a similar manner.
+That agreement detailed an approach for applying the Phase I damages proceeds and future damages awards in a manner that best serves the interests of the 3 companies, and their utility owners and ratepayers in the respective New England states.

 Please go to the Document Room to read the court decisions and company statements that include further background information regarding the ongoing litigation.